sardana-org/sardana-followup/20191128/MINUTES.md

 	  The problem could be caused by the hardware (IcePAP).
 Zibi suggest that it could be related to the emergency break in sardana: if one motor in the motor group goes to ALARM all the motors in the group will be stopped.
 In IcePAP there is also a hardware protection behaving like this.
-They will check if this could be the reason (either in Sardana or in the icePAP itself).
-	  They had some similar problem some years ago but with all the motors, now is only with PseudoMotors, but for sardana and icePAP is very similar moving a motor or a pseudo motor, so it could be the same problem.
+	  They had some similar problem some years ago but with all the motors, now is only with PseudoMotors, but for sardana and icePAP is very similar moving a motor group or a pseudo motor, so it could be the same problem.
+      * [ ] They will check if the above suggestions (either in Sardana or in the icePAP itself) explain the problem.
    * ALBA
        *  They continue working on the migration to python3, they were stuck in one beamline, the reason was an issue in pytango or tango (PyTango issue #315 https://github.com/tango-controls/pytango/issues/315).
-	  The problem is produced if attribute or device proxies are created or destroyed in several devices in parallel, this increases the number of threads in the Server and hangs for ever.
+	  The problem is reproduced if attribute or device proxies are created or destroyed in several devices in parallel, this increases the number of threads in the Server and hangs for ever.
 They changed the controller affected by this issue and finalize the migration of this beamline